mtxr/vscode-sqltools/docs/contributing/support-new-drivers.md

 - After changing the files, test it and submit a PR to be reviewed.

 If you need help, to hesitate to submit an issue with your doubts.
 I'll be glad to help!

+You can see the changes required to add a new driver comparing branches `add-driver-example` and `master`.
+See the [comparison of master and add-driver-example](https://github.com/mtxr/vscode-sqltools/compare/master...add-driver-example).